christhioo/aws-bootcamp-cruddur-2023/journal/week1.md

 #### Containerize Frontend

 1. Run NPM Install.
-   We have to run NPM Install before building the container since it needs to copy the contents of node_modules
+   We have to run NPM Install before building the container since it needs to copy the contents of node_modules.
    ```
    cd frontend-react-js
    npm i